prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>When defined, enforcedSampleLimit specifies a global limit on the number
+<p>enforcedSampleLimit when defined specifies a global limit on the number
 of scraped samples that will be accepted.
 This overrides any
 <code>spec.sampleLimit</code> set by ServiceMonitor, PodMonitor, Probe objects
 unless <code>spec.sampleLimit</code> is greater than zero and less than